jnozzi/cocoadev.com/markdown/CreatingCustomFieldEditor.md

 Does anyone know how to solve this?

--General/FranciscoTolmasky
+-FranciscoTolmasky

 ----

-see above discussion initiated by General/MikeAsh
+see above discussion initiated by MikeAsh

 I think one major problem in the code above is that you didn't call setFieldEditor:YES.
 That probably explains your difficulties when users press return.